joeyipara02/Azure-AD-Project/README.md

 # Step 3: Create a Windows Virtual Machine (Windows 11)

 * **The next step is to create a virtual machine.
 Lets's go back to the Azure home portal.
-Once your back at the home portal click on virutal machine.**
+Once you're back at the home portal click on virutal machine.**

 ![Alt Text](https://i.imgur.com/5Rn5Fxx.png)